blueraleigh/blueraleigh.github.io/research/stasis/index.md

 Supplementary Material
 ----------------------
-Here I verify that the approximation is reliable using the squamate reproductive mode dataset from Pyron & Burbrink (2014).
+Here I verify that the approximation is reliable using the empirical squamate reproductive mode dataset from [Pyron & Burbrink (2014)](https://doi.org/10.1111/ele.12168).
 To do so I sampled 100 maximum parsimony histories of character evolution and numerically estimated the ML value of $$ \epsilon $$ and $$ \tau $$ using the R function ```optim```.
 I then calculated the predicted ML estimate of $$ \epsilon $$ using the approximation